What is a Registered Sex Offender?

 - Sexual acts where the victim communicates their unwillingness to participate in the sexual act; and/or

-- Any plan to commit or attempt to commit any of the above.
+- Any plans to commit or attempt to commit any of the above.

 What Restrictions Does a Registered Sex Offender Face with Regard to Employment, Residence, etc.?